rafael5/datascience/readme.md

-# Data Science Cheatsheets
+# Data Science Tools

-List of Data Science Cheatsheets to rule the world.
+List of Data Science Tools and Cheatsheets

 ## Table of Contents